rmln/dtknv/inst/readme.txt

 Convert myfile.odt and store it in conv.

+(4)
+cknv.py -g

+Show a simple graphical interface.

 === GUI ====================

-Use DTKnv.py to start a simple graphical interface.
+Double-click on rungui.py to start a simple graphical interface, or type cknv.py -g in console.

 ABOUT
 Alpha version.